-i.
-One of the primary means of control is the separation of those responsibilities or duties that would, if combined, enable one individual to record and process a complete transaction, thereby providing him/her with the opportunity to manipulate the transaction irregularly and commit fraud and corruption.

-ii.
-Segregation of duties reduces the risk of intentional manipulation or error and increases the element of checking.

-iii.
-Functions that should be separated include those of authorisation, execution, custody, recording, and, in the case of computer-based accounting systems, systems development and daily operations.

-iv.
-Placed in context with fraud and corruption prevention, segregation of duties lies in separating either the authorisation or the custodial function from the checking function.
+- i.
+One of the primary means of control is the separation of those responsibilities or duties that would, if combined, enable one individual to record and process a complete transaction, thereby providing him/her with the opportunity to manipulate the transaction irregularly and commit fraud and corruption. - ii.
+Segregation of duties reduces the risk of intentional manipulation or error and increases the element of checking. - iii.
+Functions that should be separated include those of authorisation, execution, custody, recording, and, in the case of computer-based accounting systems, systems development and daily operations. - iv.
+Placed in context with fraud and corruption prevention, segregation of duties lies in separating either the authorisation or the custodial function from the checking function. - vii.
+Despite the existence of policies and procedures to address internal control, deficiencies such as ineffective application of policies and procedures resulting from lack of training,

-- vii.
-Despite the existence of policies and procedures to address internal control, deficiencies such as ineffective application of policies and procedures resulting from lack of training, expertise, knowledge and capacity has the potential to lead to increased incidence of fraud and corruption. - viii.
+- expertise, knowledge and capacity has the potential to lead to increased incidence of fraud and corruption. - viii.
 BM will continue to initiate steps to address the problem of lack of training, expertise and knowledge in systems, policies and procedures to improve internal control.
 Areas of weakness will be identified during audits and risk assessments. - ix.
-Furthermore, BM will also continue to re-emphasise to all supervisors that consistent compliance by all employees with internal control is one of the fundamental controls in place to prevent fraud and corruption.

-Managers will be encouraged to recognise that internal control shortcomings identified during the course of audits are in many instances purely symptoms and that they should strive to identify and address the root causes of these internal control weaknesses, in addition to designing adequate or additional controls.
+Furthermore, BM will also continue to re-emphasise to all supervisors that consistent compliance by all employees with internal control is one of the fundamental controls in place to prevent fraud and corruption. - Managers will be encouraged to recognise that internal control shortcomings identified during audits are in many instances purely symptoms and that they should strive to identify and address the root causes of these internal control weaknesses, in addition to designing adequate or additional controls. - x.

-x.
 Where managers do not comply with basic internal controls, e.g., non-adherence to the delegation of authority limits, firm action(s) will be considered.